pculllback/atml3-docs/source/includes/_properties.md

 # Properties<a name="properties"></a>

+With properties, you can define truth and mapping conditions and vocabularies which refer to your data.

+Thus a single property consists of three parts:

+* `Truth Expression` - is the property active?
+Can it be used?
+* `Mapping Expression` - data field storage and its modification
+* `Vocabulary` - consists of three parts and contains the content to be rendered if the property is called in a container
+ * noun - enter here the noun of the property
+ * adjective - enter here the adjective of the property
+ * headnoun - enter here a word that should be used as representation for inflections instead of the original noun

-> Let's take an example, assume a JSON data set is given:
+> Let's take an example, assume following JSON data set is given:

 ```
 {